conan-io/conan-io.github.io/_posts/2016-01-25-docker-and-conan:-automated-multi-compiler-packager.markdown

 ---

 Conan can automate the package creation with any compiler that you have installed.
-In **Windows**, its very common to have two or more **Visual Studio** versions, tools like CMake will select the right compiler that you specify in a generator.
+In **Windows**, it is very common to have two or more **Visual Studio** versions, tools like CMake will just use the Visual Studio specified by the user.

 In Linux having **several versions of gcc** installed could be tricky, of course it's possible, but it's not as easy as Visual Studio versions in Windows.
-In addition to this, our depevelopment machine usually have a lot of installed libraries that other developers may not have and may hide our real requirements.
+In addition to this, our development machine usually has a lot of installed libraries that other developers may not have and may hide our real requirements.

 So **Docker will help** us to create clean build environments with different compilers.